Abdominoplasty (Tummy Tuck)

 What is an abdominoplasty?

 An abdominoplasty is a ‘tummy tuck’ surgery done to tighten rectus muscles (‘6-pack’ muscles) and loose skin on the abdomen.
-It improves the contour and shape of the abdomen.
+It improves the contour and shape of your abdomen.

 Who is suitable for an abdominoplasty?